 One easy way to test if a fabric is colorfast is to dampen a clean, white cloth.
 Rub the wet cloth on an interior seam or hem of a colored garment.
 If any color comes off onto the white cloth, then the item is not colorfast and the dye will run when the garment is washed.

-For a more thorough test for specific detergents and laundry products:
+For a more thorough test for specific detergents and laundry products, use the following tips:

-1. Mix one teaspoon of the laundry product (detergent, stain remover, chlorine bleach, oxygen bleach) with one-half cup of warm water.
+1. Mix one teaspoon of the laundry product (detergent, stain remover, chlorine bleach, or oxygen bleach) with 1/2 cup of warm water.
 Stir well to mix and be sure that any powdered formulas are completely dissolved.

 2. Turn to an interior seam or hem.
 If you are concerned that the solution will bleed through to the right side of the fabric, place a dry, white cotton cloth under the test area.